-The University has five dates in which PhDs are officially conferred each year, and each conferral date has a corresponding cycle of deadlines for the dissertation defense.
+The University has five dates on which PhDs are officially conferred each year, and each conferral date has a corresponding cycle of deadlines for the dissertation defense.
 Students should work closely with the program office to select a defense date that adheres to the University's PhD calendar and is agreeable to all committee members.

 Careful planning is needed when scheduling a defense date.
 At minimum, students should plan to have completed writing the dissertation a month prior to their desired defense date.
 Per UR regulations, committee members must be given at least two weeks to review the dissertation before approving it for defense.
-If, upon review, committee members recommend revisions to the dissertation, those revisions must be incorporated and an updated dissertation reevaluated for committee approval.
+If, upon review, any member of the committee does not support the dissertation moving forward for defense, the student must revise the dissertation as per committee recommendation.
+Committee members are then given an additional two weeks (at minimum) to reevaluate the dissertation.